huma-engineering/huma-docs/data-collection/modules/physiological/index.md

 title: Physiological
 ---

-The Huma product enables Remote Patient Monitoring for many vitals that needs to be collected for Care Teams to advise and make decisions.
-The Physiological Modules record the data points that refer to the normal functions of the body, in conjunction with devices that are used to take measurements.
+Huma enables care teams to collect important health data for remote patient monitoring to help them advise and make decisions about their patients' healthcare plan.
+The following modules record physiological data points which are either input manually by the patient or using devices that are synced with the Huma App.

 ## How it works

-From the Huma app, Patients can select a module, or be prompted from a push notification, and add their relevant data record.
-In some modules historic data can be viewed for personal review and Huma designs each module to display the most relevant information.
+From the Huma app, patients enter their health data into the module according to the schedule indicated - setting reminders to help them with this schedule if needed.
+Historic data showing trends in the patient's evolution is also available to view in some of the modules.

-In the Clinician Portal, vitals can be viewed for a Patient so that Care Teams can prioritise, make decisions, and feedback any insight back to the Patient to improve their health care.
+This data is displayed for care teams within the Clinician Portal, with anomalous or concerning data highlighted to aid with prioritisation.
+Care teams can then feed back to the patient with their observations and recommendations.

 <br />
 <br />